ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 Stalin wanted "Defense in depth" (Rather than defeating an attacker with a single, strong defensive line, defence in depth relies on the tendency of an attack to lose momentum over time or as it covers a larger area)
 Truman Doctrine (March 1947):
 * Soviet Union was refuses joint supervision of straits by turkey
-* First major cold war act of the US
+* First major cold war act of the US : Greek CW between authoritarian gov (backed by UK) and communists (backed by USSR)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2MjY4MTAxMCwxNjk1ODk3NjI5LC0yOT
+eyJoaXN0b3J5IjpbNzUyMjQxMDMxLDE2OTU4OTc2MjksLTI5Nj
-YzNjUzMDEsLTM2NTQ5NTk4MSwtMTI0MDc5OTI1MywtNjU4MDQ4
+M2NTMwMSwtMzY1NDk1OTgxLC0xMjQwNzk5MjUzLC02NTgwNDgw
-MDU0LDE5MTMzMTY5MzQsLTk3OTM2MzMyNSwtNDQxMTIzNTYzLD
+NTQsMTkxMzMxNjkzNCwtOTc5MzYzMzI1LC00NDExMjM1NjMsMT
-E1OTcyMDY2ODMsLTE3MjQwMTI3MDUsLTQxOTk5NjY3MCwxMjQx
+U5NzIwNjY4MywtMTcyNDAxMjcwNSwtNDE5OTk2NjcwLDEyNDEw
-MDUwMzk1LC0xOTAzNjQzODcyLDE4MTY2NTM5NTEsLTExOTEyMT
+NTAzOTUsLTE5MDM2NDM4NzIsMTgxNjY1Mzk1MSwtMTE5MTIxOD
-g3MzUsMTkyOTY2MDc2MSwtMzUzOTc3MTg1LDE0NDU3NTQwNTIs
+czNSwxOTI5NjYwNzYxLC0zNTM5NzcxODUsMTQ0NTc1NDA1Miwt
-LTE4MTkzODgzMDNdfQ==
+MTgxOTM4ODMwM119
 -->